Birkbie History, Family Crest & Coats of Arms

 Early History of the Birkbie family

-Another 217 words (16 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birkbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Birkbie research.
+Another 109 words (8 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birkbie History in all our PDF Extended History products and printed products wherever possible.

 Birkbie Spelling Variations